xingyaoww/vllm/examples/token_reward_README.md

-# Token Classification with vLLM
+# Token-Level Reward Models with vLLM

-This document explains how to use vLLM for token classification tasks, such as named entity recognition (NER), part-of-speech tagging, or any other task that requires token-level predictions.
+This document explains how to use vLLM for token-level reward modeling tasks, such as token-level quality assessment, token-level alignment, or any other task that requires token-level predictions.

 ## Overview

-Token classification models predict a label for each token in the input sequence. vLLM now supports token classification models through a dedicated adapter that:
+Token-level reward models predict a score or label for each token in the input sequence. vLLM now supports token-level reward models through an enhanced reward model adapter that:

 1. Processes the entire input sequence
 2. Applies a classification head to each token's representation